-Tenuous link to the first film: Although the plot sounds like a conventional sequel, it actually feels more like a remake with an entirely different cast.
-Pierce Brosnan's nowhere to be seen, and Jeff Fahey's character is now played by Max Headroom actor Matt Frewer.
-The only returning character from the first film is Austin O'Brien, whose Peter Parkette character was simply the cute kid next door in that film.
-The R-rated scenes from the first movie were also softened in an attempt to get more teenagers in to see the sequel - there were even plans to make a third Lawnmower Man with X-Men-style superheroes in it.
-The teenagers didn't turn up to see Beyond Cyberspace, and the third film never happened.
+Tenuous link to the first movie: Although the plot sounds like a conventional sequel, it actually feels more like a remake with an entirely different cast.
+Pierce Brosnan’s nowhere to be seen, and Jeff Fahey’s character is now played by Max Headroom actor Matt Frewer.
+The only returning character from the first movie is Austin O’Brien, whose Peter Parkette character was simply the cute kid next door in that movie.
+The R-rated scenes from the first movie were also softened in an attempt to get more teenagers in to see the sequel – there were even plans to make a third Lawnmower Man with X-Men-style superheroes in it.
+The teenagers didn’t turn up to see Beyond Cyberspace, and the third movie never happened.

 American Psycho 2: All American Girl (2002)

-What the previous film was about: Mary Harron's adaptation of Brett Easton Ellis' savage 80s yuppie satire American Psycho was a classy affair.
-Starring a pre-Batman Christian Bale as a Wall Street tycoon with a secret passion for "murders and executions", it emphasised the black humour in the book rather than its exceedingly graphic violence.
+What the previous movie was about: Mary Harron’s adaptation of Brett Easton Ellis’ savage 80s yuppie satire American Psycho was a classy affair.
+Starring a pre-valet Christian Bale as a Wall Street tycoon with a secret passion for “murders and executions”, it emphasised the black humor in the book rather than its exceedingly graphic violence.
 Bale was terrific as Patrick Bateman, a man whose vanity is almost as astonishing as his bad taste in music.